prefab-cloud/prefab-cloud-docs-web/docs/server-sdks/ruby.md

 If your application is using Rails put your initializer in `config/initializers/prefab.rb`.
 For many popular forking webserver, read on.

-### Special Considerations with Unicorn & Puma
+### Special Considerations with Unicorn & Puma when using workers

 Many ruby web servers fork.
 In order to work properly we should have a Prefab Client running independently in each fork.

-For Unicorn, you can initialize inside an after_fork hook in your unicorn.rb config file:
+If using workers in Unicorn, you can initialize inside an after_fork hook in your unicorn.rb config file:
 ```ruby
 after_fork do |server,worker|
   Prefab::Client.initialize
 end
 ```

-For Puma, you can initialize inside an on_worker_boot hook in your puma.rb config file:
+If using workers in Puma, you can initialize inside an on_worker_boot hook in your puma.rb config file:
 ```ruby
 on_worker_boot do
   Prefab::Client.initialize